Notes on Derived Geometric Formulations in Physics: Derived formulation of field theories

-As in \cite{Vezz}, by adopting algebro-geometric language (see \cite{Vakil} ch.
-9), $ crit(\mathcal{S}) $ can be described in terms of \textit{a fibered product} $ M \times_{T^*M} M $ such that the following diagram commutes.
+By adopting an algebro-geometric language, $ crit(\mathcal{S}) $ can be described in terms of the \textit{fibered product} $ F_M \times_{T^*F_M} F_M $ such that the following diagram commutes:

-Even if $M$ is a smooth manifold, for instance, the intersection $M \times_{T^*M} M $ would be highly pathological, and hence an object $ \big(crit(\mathcal{S}),\mathcal{O}_{crit(\mathcal{S})} \big)$ generically fails to live in the same category, i.e. intersection would not define a manifold at all (e.g. non-transverse intersection of two submanifold is not a submanifold in general).
-In fact, pathologies arising from the degeneracy of critical points correspond to pathological intersection in the above sense.
-If we employ, however, derived set-up and introduce the derived geometric counterpart of a smooth manifold, namely \textit{derived manifold}, then we can circumvent the non-existence problem for a fibered product.
-It follows from the fact that the theory of derived schemes is equivalent to that of \textit{dg-schemes} (\cite{Ciocan}, \cite{Arinkin}) in the case of characteristic zero, one can work with a dg-scheme $ (X,\mathcal{O}_{X}) $ for which the structure sheaf $ \mathcal{O}_{X}$ is a sheaf of commutative differential graded algebras.
-Furthermore, one can show that the category (or the correct terminology would be the $\infty$-category) of derived manifold admits the fibered product.
-Therefore, this leads to following motivation behind the use of \textit{"derived"} formulation in Definition \ref{main defn}:
+Even if $F_M$ is a smooth manifold, for instance, the intersection $F_M \times_{T^*F_M} F_M $ may be highly problematic, and hence an object $ \big(crit(\mathcal{S}),\mathcal{O}_{crit(\mathcal{S})} \big)$ generically fails to live in the same category; i.e. intersection would not define a manifold at all (e.g. non-transverse intersection of two submanifold is not a submanifold in general).
+In fact, problems arising from the degeneracy of critical points correspond to problematic intersection in the above sense \cite{Calaque}.

+If we employ, however, a derived setup and introduce derived geometric counterparts of the objects under consideration, such as \textit{derived schemes or dg-schemes}, then we can circumvent the non-existence problem for fibered products.
+For simplicity, one can work with a dg-scheme $ (X,\mathcal{O}_{X}) $ for which the structure sheaf $ \mathcal{O}_{X}$ is a sheaf of commutative differential graded algebras \cite{Arinkin}.

+In general, a dg-scheme is a more structured object than a derived scheme.
+Indeed, there exists a forgetful functor from dg-schemes to derived schemes, which is neither full nor faithful nor essentially surjective \cite{Arinkin, Toen}.
+But, in the case of \textit{embeddable derived schemes} (derived schemes that can be embedded in a scheme), dg-schemes can provide models for such derived schemes.
+For details, see Section 3.1 of \cite{Toen}.
+Furthermore, one can show that the $\infty$-category of derived schemes (resp. the 2-category dg-schemes) admits \textit{fibered products}.
+Therefore, this leads to the following motivation behind the use of \textit{``derived"} formulation in Definition \ref{main defn}:

-\begin{quote} \textit{One has to enlarge and re-design the notion of category together with new enlarged-objects in a way that the intersection of any two such objects always lives in the enlarged version of a category.} \end{quote} This requires to re-organize \textit{the local model} for the intersection of ringed spaces as follows: As in \cite{Cosv2}, instead of na\"{\i}ve intersection determined algebraically by
+\begin{quote} \textit{One has to provide a new framework in which, after performing operations like a fibered product or taking quotients, the resulting objects must stay in the same place with the original objects of interest.} \end{quote} This requires to re-organize the \textit{local model} for the intersection of ringed spaces as follows: As in \cite{Arinkin} or Chapter 1 of \cite{Luriethesis}, instead of a na\"{\i}ve intersection determined algebraically by